kgashok/shiny-waffle/README.md

-A REST client using Unirest for Q and A services
+A Javascript REST client consuming Microsoft Cognitive Q&A Service
 ============================

 On the back-end
 ================
-Unirest JS framework for powerful yet simple API calls
+Unirest JS framework for simplified HTTP calls to the knowledge base.

 On the front-end
 ================
 The usual. `client.js` has most of the skunk works.

-### log output
+# Log Output

     /qnamaker/v1.0/knowledgebases/b693c8be-313c-434d-b3a7-dad2d4656039/generateAnswer {"question":"Is linked list non-linear? "}